infiniticio/docs.infinitic.io/src/pages/index.md

 ---
 title: Getting started
-pageTitle: CacheAdvance - Never miss the cache again.
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+pageTitle: Unbreakable Business Processess.
+description: ""
 ---

-Infinitic is a framework that considerably eases building resilient and sophisticated business processes.
+Infinitic lets us easily orchestrate services distributed on multiple servers - in any complex scenario.
+With the peace of mind of knowing that a failure somewhere will never break our workflows. {% .lead %}

 It does this on top of [Apache Pulsar](https://pulsar.apache.org/) to benefit from its scalability and reliability.

-Infinitic is very good at managing the execution of tasks on distributed servers according to any complex scenario.
-Moreover, Infinitic ensures that a failure somewhere will never break our workflows.

-At last, Infinitic lets us monitor everything through dashboards.

 Possible use cases are:

 - microservices orchestration
 - distributed transactions